Prometheus-Apeiron/The-Abundance-Declaration/DECLARATION.md

 This appendix provides entry points into the intellectual foundations underlying The Abundance Declaration.
 These works span economics, ecology, technology, governance, and human nature reflecting the Declaration's conviction that abundance requires integrating insights across disciplines rather than optimizing within any single framework.

 ### On Energy Transition
+- 70M homes divided by 52 weeks in a year means solar PV and onshore wind combined currently produce enough electricity to power roughly 1.3M average U.S. homes in one week.
+- **Tony Seba**, *Clean Disruption of Energy and Transportation* – on how exponential tech improvements are upending energy and transport systems.

+### On Food Systems
+- UN FAO data showing current agriculture produces ~1.5× the calories needed for everyone (yet 735 million people went hungry in 2023).
+- Research on vertical farming yields (indoor farms can achieve 10–20× higher yields for some crops with 70–95% less water).
+- Studies on precision fermentation and cellular agriculture for alternative proteins (meat and dairy without livestock).

+### On Healthcare
+- Case studies on gene therapy pricing vs. costs – e.g. Luxturna ($425k per eye) have manufacturing costs estimated under 10% of their price.
+    - Luxturna (voretigene neparvovec) is priced at $425,000 per eye, or $850,000 for a bilateral, one-time treatment in the United States.
+Spark Therapeutics’ 2019 10-Q reported cost of product sales of about 7.6% of Luxturna revenue, implying roughly $65,000 in manufacturing/royalty/shipping costs and a ~92% gross margin on an $850,000 course.
+This suggests a unit price on the order of 10–15× the narrow manufacturing cost per patient, before accounting for fixed R&D and platform costs.
+By contrast, ICER’s cost-effectiveness modeling estimated that Luxturna would need an approximate 75–82% price reduction to meet standard $100–150k/QALY thresholds, corresponding to a “value-based” price of about $153,000–$217,000 per patient, so the $850,000 list price is roughly 4–5.5× higher than those benchmarks.
+- mRNA vaccine development timelines (Moderna and BioNTech designed COVID-19 vaccines within days of the genome release in 2020).
+- WHO reports on access to medicines and how generic drug manufacturing could meet global needs if not for IP and pricing barriers.
+- Human Rights Watch found that off 116 low/middle-income countries in World Bank data, 48 had per capita external debt service greater than public healthcare spending (e.g., Mongolia: $631/person debt vs. $158 health).

+For those interested in exploring these ideas further:

+### On Energy Abundance & Technological Transition

 - **Tony Seba & RethinkX**, *Rethinking Energy, Rethinking Humanity* — data-driven analysis of solar, battery, and EV disruption curves demonstrating how exponential adoption patterns consistently outpace linear forecasts.
 - **Ramez Naam**, essays and analyses on solar learning curves — rigorous examination of why energy cost projections have systematically underestimated solar's decline.